A memory of past events, experiences and emotions through my eyes

 I have a fairly eclectic style.
 Basically, if I like it, I'll shoot it.
 This you will see from the galleries attached.

-Travelling the world has been a passion and I have visited more than ninety countries during my lifetime.
+Travelling the world has been a passion and I have passed through more than ninety countries during my lifetime.
 I have also spent a large amount of my time living in the French Alps and still return regularly to the region where I have a house in the mountains.
 Consequently, many of my attached photographs range from village scenes, countryside, and sports & leisure activities throughout the stunningly beautiful French alpine seasons.
 I regularly hold exhibitions in the area.